 Eureka Valley Dunes

-The Eureka Dunes are the tallest sand dunes in North America, rising to about 680-feet from the valley floor.
+The Eureka Dunes are the tallest sand dunes in California, rising to about 680-feet from the valley floor.
 Situated in the northwest section of Death Valley National Park these dunes cover an area of about 3-miles long and 1-mile wide and lie in an enclosed basin at 3,000-feet above-sea-level (ASL), the Eureka Valley.
 This valley and the dunes are more easily accessed from Bishop than from any other route which all cross very rugged OHV terrain in the remote northern areas of the park.

 This is a marvelous spring drive (on two wheels or four wheels) and clearly demonstrates the differences that occur with elevation change.
 Head south out of Bishop for 14-miles and turn left (east) onto CA-168 East.
 Drive for 2.3-miles and turn right onto Death Valley Rd.
 This paved road follows the contours of ancient washes that cut between the peaks of the White Mountains to the north and Inyo Mountains to the south.
 It also climbs to 7,600-feet before it drops to 3,400-feet where it enters Eureka Valley.
-The pavement ends 30-miles along and the Eurkea Dunes can be seen in the distance.
+The pavement ends 30-miles along and the Eureka Dunes can be seen in the distance.
 They appear small in the enormous landscape.
 To get up close and see how big they really are is best done as an overnight trip with a well-equipped vehicle capable of rough, dirt roads.
 Otherwise turn around at the pavement and head back to Bishop.
 This out-and-back tour is less than 3-hours’ drive time.
 Be aware that even in spring when daytime temperatures can be warm to hot, the nighttime temps may fall well below freezing.

 Titus Canyon, Death Valley